 These more populated areas can utilize this abundance of help by involving many community members in the process.
 However, it might be harder to implement these types of teams in more rural areas where there aren’t as many people available.

-Perhaps the better way in these less populated areas is to work with local law enforcement and assist them in learning how to handle situations where a person is dealing with a mental health issue.
+Perhaps the best way is creating partnerships and collaboration with local law enforcement and assisting them in learning how to handle situations in these less populated areas where a person is dealing with a mental health issue.
 Certainly, community-based response programs can work in less populated areas, but it’s crucial to stay flexible.
 It’s more important to implement a program that works and is sustainable than to implement a program that is wrong in size and scope for the community involved.

 Obtain Accurate Data